 Properly flashed roofing anchors are critical to a high quality solar installation.
 It's hard to calculate the value an array adds to a structure if the roof leaks.

 On CES installations, all roof penetrations are properly flashed with a roofing system correctly designed to work with the type of roof in question.

 The module mounting rails carry all of the wind and snow loads from the modules into the anchors.
 It is critical that they be designed and installed correctly to ensure the large investment represented by a solar array will remain safe and productive throughout its 25+ year life span.

-All CES installations feature 6061-T6 aircraft grade aluminum rails that will handle the signifcant wind and snow loads often seen by solar array installations in the Rocky Mountain Region.
+All CES installations feature 6061-T6 aircraft-grade aluminum rails that will handle the significant wind and snow loads often seen by solar arrays in the Rocky Mountain Region.

 All hardware on a solar installation must be specified with the system's 25+ year life span in mind.
 All fasteners must be stainless steel in order to maintain their strength after years of rain and snow.

-All hardware specified on CES installations is high grade stainless or aircraft grade aluminum to ensure it will last the full life of the array.
+All hardware specified on CES installations meet these high standards to ensure they will last the full life of the array.

 Modules are, of course, the heart of any solar array.